-- 6.10.1 Any person that campaigns on behalf of a candidate or a team shall be considered to be a Campaign Assistant.
-Campaign Assistants must be currently enrolled students attending RMIT. - 6.10.2 Any candidate or team benefitting from the actions of non-RMIT students may be subject to disciplinary action by the Returning Officer. - 6.10.3 Campaign Assistants shall be invited to attend a brief online information session held by the Returning Officer regarding conduct during an election. - 6.10.4 Candidates and/or teams remain responsible for any actions of Campaign Assistants. - 6.10.5 Candidates and/or teams must provide a list of campaign assistants to the Returning Officer prior to the commencement of polling.
-This list may be updated throughout the polling period. - 6.10.6 Campaign assistants must be clearly identifiable as such.
+6.10.1 Any person that campaigns on behalf of a candidate or a team shall be considered to be a Campaign Assistant.
+Campaign Assistants must be currently enrolled students attending RMIT.

+- 6.10.2 Any candidate or team benefitting from the actions of non-RMIT students may be subject to disciplinary action by the Returning Officer. - 6.10.3 The Returning Officer shall have the authority to ask RMIT Security to remove any non-RMIT students who the Returning Officer observes or has reason to believe is involved in campaigning or in the operations of the elections. - 6.10.4 The Returning Officer shall have the authority to require a candidate or Team to ensure that non-RMIT students believed to be campaigning on their behalf cease campaigning and leave campus. - 6.10.5 Campaign Assistants shall be invited to attend a brief online information session held by the Returning Officer regarding conduct during an election. - 6.10.6 Candidates and/or teams remain responsible for any actions of Campaign Assistants. - 6.10.7 Candidates and/or teams must provide a list of campaign assistants to the Returning Officer prior to the commencement of polling.
+This list may be updated throughout the polling period. - 6.10.8 Campaign assistants must be clearly identifiable as such. - 6.10.9 All candidates involved in campaigning and all campaign assistants must be clearly identifiable when campaigning.
+Where they are campaigning for a Team or candidate who is a member of a Team, it must be clear which Team they are campaigning for.
+Where campaigning for a Team, campaigners must wear the identifiable team T-shirt.
+Where campaigners are not aligned with a registered Team or the Team does not have T-shirts, the Returning Officer will determine how they shall be easily identified (e.g. lanyards).